Little Fish (novel)

 Little Fish is a novel by Casey Plett, published May 1, 2018 by Arsenal Pulp Press.
-The book won the Lambda Literary Award for Transgender Fiction in 2018.
+Centring transgender characters in Plett's hometown of Winnipeg, the book won the Lambda Literary Award for Transgender Fiction in 2018.

+The book's title refers to a line in the song Violet from Hole's album, Live Through This, which the protagonist, Wendy, listens to several times throughout.

+In 2023, film option rights for the book sold to Canadian filmmaker Louise Weard and will be adapted by independent production company Black Mansion Films.

 Reception

 Booklist's Michael Cart provided a positive review, stating, "Plett writes extremely well, creating a mood and tone that match Wendy’s dark emotions and uncertainties.
 This character-driven novel is a welcome addition to the slender body of transgender fiction."

 The Globe and Mail named Little Fish one of the best 100 books of the year.